logicalclocks/logicalclocks.github.io/docs/setup_installation/admin/oauth2/create-client.md

     endpoint of the provider.
 The well-known URL, will typically be the _Connection URL_ plus `.well-known/openid-configuration`.
 For the above client it would be `https://dev-86723251.okta.com/.well-known/openid-configuration`.

-## Conclusion
-In this guide you learned how to register an identity provider in Hopsworks.